Like loving kindness, compassion, happiness, and peace,

 She is also the co-founder of

-Green Seed Arts, offering projects for community building, ecological education, and creative empowerment in the Bay Area and LA.
+Green Seed Arts, offering projects for community building, ecological education, and creative empowerment throughout the Bay Area.

 We love how mindful art brings people together.